 - Breast implants

 - Surgeon-provided post-op garment

 - Prescription medications

-That said, the surgeon's fee, anesthesia fees, and facility fees will vary across the country, and even within each region.
-Locations with a higher cost of living will have higher surgery costs; for example, New York City or Beverly Hills.
+That said, the surgeon's fee, anesthesia fees, and facility fees vary throughout the country, and even within each region.
+Locations with a higher cost of living have higher surgery costs (e.g., New York City or Beverly Hills).

 FOOTER Note: this is the sum of all costs for women across the country for their breast augmentation, and the sample includes women may or may not have gotten a breast lift with their breast augmentation.
 It is common that these two procedures are performed at the same time, but generally when a lift is included the cost will rise slightly or dramatically depending on your surgeon.